 All new entrants to Central Government services (other than Armed Forces) after Jan 1, 2004, would compulsorily join this scheme.
 All India citizens, including NRI, aged 18 to 60 can voluntary join the scheme.
-The exit age will be 60 years.Also Read: How to plan for Kids future Saving’s not enough Invest Your Money
+The exit age will be 60 years.Also Read: 8 Facts About Retirement Planning you May not have known Saving’s not enough Invest Your Money

 Under NPS, each subscriber would be allotted a unique 16 digit Permanent Retirement Account Number (PRAN).
 This number would be portable.
-The records of transactions and investor would be maintained by central record Keeping agency (CRA).
-At present NSDL is the CRA and in future the number of CRA would be increased.
+The records of transactions and investor would be maintained by a central record-keeping agency (CRA).
+At present, NSDL is the CRA and in future, the number of CRA would be increased.
 The subscriber has an option to invest with seven Pension Fund Manager (PFM).
-He also has the option to choose any one or multiple PFM to manage his contribution. these PFM will have 3 Kind of funds categorized as E for Equity fund, G for fund investing in Government Securities and C for Fixed income securities other than Government Securities.
+He also has the option to choose any one or multiple PFM to manage his contribution. these PFM will have 4 Kind of funds categorized as A for Alternative, E for Equity fund, G for fund investing in Government Securities and C for Fixed income securities other than Government Securities.

-To apply for the voluntary pension scheme, there are two types of accounts:
+To apply for the National pension scheme, there are two types of accounts:

-Non- Withdraw- able account: The Tire 1 account is the basic NPS account that is non -withdrawable till retirement on in the case of death of the subscriber.
-In this type of account, the total corpus at the retirement age is split, whereby a minimum of 40 percent of the final corpus has to be compulsorily used to buy an annuity while the subscriber is free to withdraw the remaining 60 percent as a lum sum or in installments.
+Non – Withdrawable account: The Tire 1 account is the basic NPS account that is non -withdrawable till retirement on in the case of death of the subscriber.
+In this type of account, the total corpus at the retirement age is split, whereby a minimum of 40 percent of the final corpus has to be compulsorily used to buy an annuity while the subscriber is free to withdraw the remaining 60 percent as a lump sum or in installments.

 The Pension Fund Managers

-At present there are seven PFMs.
-These are UTI.
-SBI, LIC, Lotak, Reliance ADAG, IDFC and ICICI pruedential.
+At present, there are eight PFMs.
+These are UTI, Birla Sunlife, SBI, LIC, Kotak, Reliance Capital, HDFC and ICICI Prudential.